sketch-hq/SketchAPI/docs/api/Style.md

 Style.Arrowheads.OpenArrow
 ```

-Enumeration of the positions of a border.
+Enumeration of the type of the Arrowheads for line layers.

 | Value          |
 | -------------- |